Elliott drives from back of the field to first NASCAR title - WHIZ News

 AVONDALE, Ariz.
-(AP) — NASCAR’s most popular driver is now a Cup champion, too.
+(AP) — The new face of NASCAR circled Phoenix Raceway for a celebratory lap of his finest achievement.
+Chase Elliott, NASCAR’s most popular driver, was now a Cup champion, too.

+He came upon teammate Jimmie Johnson, who banged doors with Elliott.
+Then the seven-time champion, in his final race, gave Elliott a fist bump.

+Elliott did what Dale Earnhardt Jr. could not and parlayed the popularity gleamed off his Hall of Fame father into a NASCAR championship.
+The son of “Awesome Bill from Dawsonville” Georgia solidified himself as the new face of Hendrick Motorsports, of Chevrolet and of NASCAR on the day the greatest driver of this generation called it a career.

-Chase Elliott took the torch from teammate Jimmie Johnson by winning his first Cup title Sunday, driving from the back of the field to victory lane at Phoenix Raceway.
-The win for Hendrick Motorsports and Chevrolet was the first since Johnson, who retired after the race, won his seventh and final crown in 2016.
+Elliott drove from the back of the field to victory lane at Phoenix to win for Hendrick and Chevrolet, which had been shut out of the title race since Johnson won his seventh and final crown in 2016.

-“I just, man, I’m at a loss for words,” Elliott said.
-“This is unbelievable.
-Oh, my gosh.
-We did it.
-I mean, we did it.
-That’s all I’ve got to tell you.
+“I just never would have thought that this year would have gone like it has,” Elliott said.
+“I mean, NASCAR Cup Series champion, are you kidding me?
 Unreal.”

+He shared a long hug with Johnson, who joined Elliott for the victory celebration.

 Elliott’s car failed pre-race inspection and the penalty cost him the pole when he was sent to the rear.
-But the quiet driver from Georgia raced his way through traffic in the first stage and then took control of the championship.
+But he raced his way through traffic in the first stage and then took control of the championship.
 Elliott led seven times for a race-high 153 laps.

 Johnson finished fifth — his best result since August — in his final ride in Hendrick’s No. 48 Chevrolet.